BJP chief Nadda chairs regional consultative meeting in Hyderabad | Politics

 BJP president J P Nadda on Sunday chaired a meeting of senior party leaders of the south and some other states here to discuss the party's preparations for the 2024 Lok Sabha elections and others.

-Reddy recently put together an action plan to strengthen the party in the southern states, which would be discussed in the day-long meeting.
+Reddy had recently said an action plan to strengthen the party in the southern states would be discussed in the day-long meeting.

 The meeting would also focus on the Assembly polls scheduled to be held later this year in Telangana, he had said.